-A patented formulation that enables what was, until now, not possible: A truly reliable membrane integrity test for conventional roof assemblies.
+A patented formulation that enables what was, until now, not possible: A truly reliable Electronic Leak Detection test for conventional roof assemblies.

 Do not be scammed by inconclusive membrane integrity tests on conventional roof assemblies.
 Valid ELD testing requires a conductive substrate DIRECTLY below the membrane.
-TruGround Conductive Primer is the only way to specify a conductive layer DIRECTLY UNDER the membrane that doesn’t compromise adhesion or test reliability, ensuring a quick, thorough, and incredibly accurate electronic leak detection test is performed.
+TruGround® Conductive Primer is the only way to specify a conductive medium DIRECTLY UNDER the membrane that doesn’t compromise adhesion.

 Download the SDS for TruGround® here

 Download an overview of TruGround® here

 There is a lot of confusion and myths regarding testing conventional roof assemblies using Electronic Leak Detection.
 Here is a TECHNICAL NOTE in an attempt to clear up the misunderstanding.

 Section 5.5 of ASTM D7877 (Standard Guide for Electronic Methods for Detecting & Locating Leaks in Waterproof Membranes) states, “Electric conductance leak location requires that the deck material directly below the membrane be sufficiently conductive for the test method employed.
 In most instances, a concrete substrate is sufficiently conductive to allow this method.
 In certain membrane assemblies, where the substrate is non conductive, it may be possible to install a conductive material directly under the membrane to facilitate testing.”
 Other conductive mediums, such as vector mapping mesh, is often placed below the coverboard or insulation.
 The placement of the vector mapping mesh anywhere other than below the membrane, invalidates the test.
 Detec Systems strictly adheres to the ASTM D7877 unlike our competition.